 - MMT claims you can reduce inflation by increasing taxes.

 These are bold claims given that there is virtually no evidence that supports these claims.
 First, the MMT Job Guarantee has never been tested anywhere in a developed economy.
-And there is significant evidence that it would act more as “price buoy” as opposed to a price anchor.
+And there is significant evidence that it would act more as a “price buoy” as opposed to a price anchor.
 This makes sense since it would set a floor under wages.

 These are untested questions that raise very legitimate questions about how a MMT regime would be managed.
 In this sense MMT deserves criticism since they have no empirically tested theory of inflation.